Control 1.9: Data Retention and Deletion Policies

 Key Configuration Points

-- Configure retention policies for the three AI-specific retention locations:
+- Create retention policies for AI interaction surfaces using the three Purview AI-specific locations:

-- Other AI Apps — Covers third-party and unmanaged AI applications
+- Other AI Apps — covers third-party / unmanaged AI applications captured via the AI App PAYG meter (see Control 1.7)

 Storage Tier Requirements ("Readily/Easily Accessible")